Domain Risk Score¶

 The Threat Profile consists of three components:

-Each is computed by a set of machine learning (ML) classifiers that predict if a domain was registered with malicious intent -- and assesses the similarity between a domain’s inherent characteristics and those associated with phishing, malware, and spam.
+Each component uses a set of machine learning classifiers that predict if someone registered a domain with malicious intent.
+The classifiers assess the similarity between a domain's inherent characteristics and those associated with phishing, malware, and spam.
 The Threat Profile Score only applies to domains of an age of 28 months or younger.

 - Threat profile component scores of

-indicate that the domain has aged out of a threat profile. - Scores of
+nullshow that the domain has aged out of a threat profile. - The system reserves scores of

-are special-casing for zero-listing and allow-listing, respectively (consult Domain Risk Score ranges, below).
+0and100for zero-listing and allow-listing, respectively.
+Consult Domain Risk Score ranges, below.

 Proximity¶

-) quantifies the closeness of a domain to known-malicious domains.
-It provides an indication of the likelihood that a domain is associated with malicious intent, based on signals from the domain’s registration details and hosting infrastructure.
+The proximity score quantifies the closeness of a domain to known-malicious domains.
+It shows the likelihood that a domain has malicious intent, based on signals from the domain's registration details and hosting infrastructure.

 Proximity assigns risk much like a human investigator: looking at the connections domains have to each other.
-For example, if a large percentage of domains on a given IP address are malicious, the other domains on that IP address are assumed to be malicious.
+For example, if a large percentage of domains on a given Internet Protocol (IP) address are malicious, Proximity assumes the other domains on that IP address are also malicious.

-How the Overall Domain Risk Score is Calculated¶
+How the system calculates the Domain Risk Score¶

-The Domain Risk Score is calculated by taking the highest of Threat Profile components and Proximity.
-Threat Profile is calculated by taking the highest of Phishing, Malware, and Spam.
+The Domain Risk Score takes the highest of Threat Profile components and Proximity.
+Threat Profile takes the highest of Phishing, Malware, and Spam.

 In the following example, the Domain Risk Score inherits 81 from Malware: